© Copyright Solvents Australia 2011

 hermetic compressor applications.

-When retrofitting R-12 systems to R-134a, it is necessary to replace the
+When retrofitting R-12 systems to R-134a, it is necessary to replace the existing

-replace the filter-drier, and charge R-134.
+the filter-drier, and charge R-134.

 Properties